hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 ##### 2.3.1.1 Developing a taste for what's important

-Set aside time each week to thik, and discuss with others about, things you believe are of the highest importance.
+Set aside time each week to thik, and discuss with others about things you believe are of the highest importance.
 If you are a researcher, these things might be:

-  - What do you think characterize importance science?
+  - What do you think characterizes the important science?
   - What have been the most important developments in your field?
 Why are they important?
   - What were the seemingly promising ideas that didn't turn out well?
 Why did they fail?

 Difficult things are not necessarily important ones.

-To identify and tackle important things, you need to think about what your work enables, what connections your work makes apparent, what unifying themes your work uncovers, and what new quesitons your work asks.
+To identify and tackle important things, you need to think about what your work enables, what connections your work makes apparent, what unifying themes your work uncovers, and what new questions your work asks.

 ##### 2.3.1.2 Internal and external motivators

 Don't work towards external recognition, such as a Nobel Prize; rather, work in an area you personally find "fun and interesting."
 This doesn't mean that your work should only belong to yourself.
-The decision of what's important should be informed by others: talk to your colleagues, read textbooks, and look at what win prizes.
+The decision of what's important should be informed by others: talk to your colleagues, read textbooks, and look at what wins prizes.

 ##### 2.3.1.3 Exploring for problems

 Problem-solvers only work on problems they can publish.
-Problem-creators, however, spend time explore problems systematically in a disciplined way.
+Problem-creators, however, spend time exploring problems systematically in a disciplined way.
 For example, they'll survey the landscape of a field, and understand the patterns of the questions people in this field ask.

 If the important things in a field or subfield are already apparent, and what's needed is simply time spent and skills mastered, you'd better be careful.

 #### 2.3.2 The skills of the problem-solver

-- Set goals, and set adide time for reflection and reconsideration of your goals.
+- Set goals, and set aside time for reflection and reconsideration of your goals.

 - When you are just starting your academic career, you can focus on small and controllable things.
-Then you continue self-development, and gradaully work on important things.
+Then you continue self-development, and gradually work on important things.
 Even when you are working on important things, it's better to keep publishing, even on small things.